TrellixVulnTeam/cloud_cats_OIQP/BIaaS/README.md

 ## **How To Deploy**

-1. Run 'gradlew jib --image=<image-container-url>' to generate and publish the latest image
+1. Run 'gradlew jib --image=add-your-image-container-ur' to generate and publish the latest image
 2. Login to Google Cloud Platform
 3. Navigate to 'Cloud Run'
 4. Select your service